Meet the Governors

 I am married to Justine and we have four children.
 In 2007 we took the decision to move our three younger children to King William Street from another local school because we felt there was (and still is) something very special about KWS.
 Since then we have both been passionate about the school and its ethos and have done what we can to contribute.
 That is why I applied to become a Governor in 2010.

 I also run a local computer software company and in my spare time I enjoy long dog walks, collecting music, DJing, photography and I try to stay fit.

-Mr James Neill - Committee Governor
+Mr James Neill - Member and Committee Trustee/Governor

 My daughter used to attend King William Street but is now at Commonweal.

 I currently work as a Decision Support Consultant in the property department at Nationwide, where I have also worked in Retail Strategy and Group Strategy and Planning.

 My name is Lisa Bamsey Silva and I have been appointed by the non-teaching staff as a Staff Trustee/Governor.
 My term of office will run from September 2017 to September 2021.
 I am a member of the Finance committee and share responsibility for data with Helen Redhead.

 I am married with two children, one who started at King William CE Primary in reception this academic year and my other will be joining when he is four.
 I love the family feel of the school and its special place within the community.

 I live locally in Old Town but previously I worked in Portugal for four years where I met my husband and we had our first child.
 Whilst I was there I worked as a Finance Analyst for a large hotel.
 Prior to this I had worked in Finance for many years and also in Retail Management.

 I hope I will have something to offer as a Staff Governor, I want the best for the school and for the children and hope I can aid in making it a safe, enjoyable and happy experience for them.